Appsilon/flowers-detect/README.md

 # Flower genus detection app
 Model and interface for detecting flower genus.

-app based on https://github.com/simonw/cougar-or-not (and its incarnation in https://github.com/Appsilon/defect-detection)
+app based on https://github.com/simonw/cougar-or-not (and its incarnations in https://github.com/Appsilon/defect-detection, and https://github.com/Appsilon/car-damage)

 ## How to run